lumen-org/modelbase/README.md

 This repository contains the code for the python package `mb_modelbase` (in the folder with identical name).
 If you followed the setup steps above this package is installed to your python environment.
-Apart from the package the repo also contains the `scripts` directory which we will use to run the backend.
+Apart from the package the repo also contains the `bin` directory which we will use to run the backend.

 There is two intended ways to run the modelbase backend.
 1. execute `webservice.py`.
 This starts a simple Flask web server locally. _Note that this should not be used for